Mexico: Education

+In 2020, the literacy rate in Mexico was 95.25%, a slight increase from 94.86% in 2018, and significantly higher than 82.99% in 1980.
+Literacy between males and females is relatively equal.

+According to most rankings, the publicly funded National Autonomous University of Mexico (UNAM) is the best university in the country.
+Other prominent public universities include the National Polythechnic Institute, the Metropolitan Autonomous University, the University of Guadalajara and the Autonomous University of Nuevo León and El Colegio de México.

+In terms of private academic institutions, among the most highly ranked is the Monterrey Institute of Technology and Higher Education.
+Other prominent private universities include Universidad Iberoamericana, Universidad Panamericana, ITAM and Universidad Anáhuac.

 Health

 In the 1930s, Mexico made a commitment to rural health care, mandating that mostly urban medical students receive training in it and to make them agents of the state to assess marginal areas.
 Since the early 1990s, Mexico entered a transitional stage in the health of its population and some indicators such as mortality patterns are identical to those found in highly developed countries like Germany or Japan.
-Mexico's medical infrastructure is highly rated for the most part and is usually excellent in major cities, but rural communities still lack equipment for advanced medical procedures, forcing patients in those locations to travel to the closest urban areas to get specialized medical care.
+Mexico's medical infrastructure is highly rated for the most part and is usually excellent in major cities.
+Rural communities still lack equipment for advanced medical procedures, forcing patients in those locations to travel to the closest urban areas to get specialized medical care.
 Social determinants of health can be used to evaluate the state of health in Mexico.

 State-funded institutions such as Mexican Social Security Institute (IMSS) and the Institute for Social Security and Services for State Workers (ISSSTE) play a major role in health and social security.
 Private health services are also very important and account for 13% of all medical units in the country.
-Medical training is done mostly at public universities with much specializations done in vocational or internship settings.
+Medical training is done mostly at public universities, with many specializations done in vocational or internship settings.
 Some public universities in Mexico, such as the University of Guadalajara, have signed agreements with the U.S. to receive and train American students in medicine.
 Health care costs in private institutions and prescription drugs in Mexico are on average lower than that of its North American economic partners.